Sadako and the Thousand Paper Cranes (album)

-Sadako and the Thousand Paper Cranes is an album by pianist George Winston with narration by actress Liv Ullmann, released in 1995.
+Sadako and the Thousand Paper Cranes is an album by musician George Winston with narration by actress Liv Ullmann, released in 1995.
+It comprises the soundtrack of the 1991 film of the same name, based on the 1977 book of the same name.

+Description

+The music is the soundtrack of the 1991 short film Sadako and the Thousand Paper Cranes, based on the 1977 book of the same name, directed by George Levenson and co-written by the book author Eleanor Coerr and Levenson.
+Liv Ullmann narrates the story.
+The album was released in 1995, produced by Levenson, Winston, and Howard Johnston.

 Winston's guitar solos also appear apart from the narration, which follows the true story of Sadako Sasaki, a victim of Hiroshima bombing.
 Suffering from radiation-induced leukemia, Sadako spent her time in a hospital folding origami paper cranes hoping to make a thousand of them and thereby receiving a wish, one she would use to heal and live.

 Track listing

 All songs by George Winston unless otherwise noted.